MolSSI/covid/README.md

 trajectories, analysis scripts, well-validated algorithms, and related data for immediate community access.

+This project may serve as a prototype into a future, more general Molecular Mechanics Exchange of Data project.
+There may come a time as this project evolves that it naturally does become more general (or change to another specific focus), however, this project focuses on the SARS-CoV-2 pandemic for now and future evolutions can dealt with as they arise.

 ## A Central Reference for Community Simulation Data

 The nature of this pandemic requires rapid, and flexible response.
 This repository, and the data